Tax Strategy for 2020/21

 3.2 Council delegates the responsibility for managing the University’s day to day affairs to The President, who delegates authority to the Chief Financial Officer to manage the University’s financial activities, which include all areas of taxation.

 3.3 Whilst it is recognised that all employees have a duty to comply with tax law, the ultimate responsibility for the day-to-day operation of the University’s tax affairs rests with the CFO and Finance Directorate.
-Reporting to the Deputy CFO, the Head of Finance (Financial Accounting & Systems) has day-to day authority to manage the tax affairs of the University and acts as the main co-ordinator of City’s external Tax and Vat Advisors.
+Reporting to the Finance Director, the Assistant Director: Corporate Finance has day-to day authority to manage the tax affairs of the University and acts as the main co-ordinator of City’s external Tax and Vat Advisors.
 City’s Tax and VAT Advisors are Grant Thornton, who were appointed in September 2017, following a competitive tender exercise.

-3.4 The Head of Finance (Financial Accounting & Systems) ensures that relevant members of City’s Finance Directorate:
+3.4 The Assistant Director: Corporate Finance ensures that relevant members of City’s Finance Directorate:

 3.5 The Finance Directorate will use appropriate and effective risk management processes and controls to provide assurance that the requirements of the University Tax Strategy are being met.
 This will include compliance and risk monitoring systems as well as internal reviews of tax compliance activities across the University.